kazurayam/Processing50000/README.md

 Please note that `TC_controller` requires runtime parameter `start` and `end`.
 And it reads the value from `GlobalVariable.start` and `GlobalVariable.end`.

-Can you guess what `start` and `end` are?
-Easy to guess.
-These runtime parameters decides which portion of lines out of the data.csv file to be processed by this time of Controller execution.
+Can you guess what `start` and `end` are? `start` and `end` decides which portion of lines in the `data.csv` file to be processed by this time of Controller execution.

-If `start=10` and `end=13` are given, then the controller will call the the worker 4 times while passing the parameter of
+If `start=10` and `end=13` are given, then the controller will call the the worker 4 times while passing the parameters like this:

 <table>
-<caption>the variables passed to the worker when start=10,end=13</caption>
 <colgroup>
 <col style="width: 33%" />
 <col style="width: 33%" />